HamedMoghadasi/VersionUp.Core/README.md

 [![.NET](https://github.com/HamedMoghadasi/VersionUp.Core/actions/workflows/dotnet.yml/badge.svg)](https://github.com/HamedMoghadasi/VersionUp.Core/actions/workflows/dotnet.yml)
 # VersionUp.Core
-In .net core there's no `AssembleyInfo.cs` and every information about assembly will locate in `csproj` file. by using this module you can increment application version automatically.
+In .net core, there is no `AssembleyInfo.cs` and every information about assembly will locate in the `csproj` file. by using this module you can increment the application version automatically.

 ### Step 1.